Vicente Madrigal: Business career

 Madrigal established large businesses in coal, oil, sugar, cement, shipping and real estate.

 In the shipping business, his Madrigal Steamship Company did not begin to return profits until after his mother's death, frustrating his childhood dream of bringing his parents to Spain.
 He settled for treating his sister Rosario to an extended vacation aboard a Madrigal ship to Barcelona.

 In the cement business, he acquired Rizal Cement Corporation from Ynchausti y Compañía.

 In the coal business, Madrigal was criticized by contemporaries and modern commentators for having engaged in war profiteering, supplying coal to the Japanese navy during its occupation of the Philippines between 1942 and 1945.
 It appears that he did so under duress, as he was known to be patriotic and the approximately one million pesos he made in profit was a far smaller amount than he would have made by closing operations during the war.
 Madrigal attributed this situation to the loss of the good luck that his wife Susana brought to his life, for she died a few months before the war began and left him a widower raising five girls and two boys.

+Madrigal was named as President of the Chamber of Commerce of the Philippine Islands thrice, from 1919 to 1920, from 1936 to 1941, and from 1941 to 1945.

-Madrigal was a close friend of Manuel Luis Quezon, Commonwealth President of the country and a former classmate.
+Madrigal was a close friend of Manuel L. Quezon, Commonwealth President of the country and a former classmate.
 He used this connection to acquire certificates to refineries from bankrupt Spanish-Filipino families, whose business had been devastated by the transfer of the Philippines from Spanish to American control.
 This allowed Madrigal to expand into the commodities market, selling sugar and palm oil, as well as claiming real estate, which he primarily disposed of to increase his shares in growing companies.
 The remainder he gave to his wife, who managed the properties successfully.